adoptium/installer/linux/README.md

 ## Packaging

-It is possible to simultaneously build Debian and RPM packages by using `./gradlew build` and specifying all properties (`-P`) that required by all package formats.
+It is possible to simultaneously build Debian and RPM packages by using `./gradlew build` and specifying all properties (`-P`) that are required by the various package formats.

 ### Deb packages